madjin/docs/docs/create/scene.md

 }
 ```

+> Note: Unbaked objects might be banned in a future version since they are expensive to load.
+To future proof use the manual method.

 ### Scene files

 The other important file in there is `desert.scn` which is a JSON file describing the world and basic positioning info of apps being loaded into it.